Dental dam: Rubber dam application

-The dental dam sheets are predominantly made from rubber materials such as latex or nitrile and tend to be 15 cm by 15 cm in length and width.
+The dental dam sheets are predominantly made from synthetic rubbers such as latex or nitrile and tend to be 15 cm by 15 cm in length and width.
 The thickness of each dam sheet is approximately between 0.14 mm and 0.38 mm but the size, shape, colour and material that the dam sheet is made from can vary with differing manufacturers.
-Most manufacturers will also make dental dam sheet alternatives that are suitable for patients with allergies to materials such as latex and some may even make alternatives that can be autoclaved.
+Most manufacturers will make dental dam sheet alternatives that are suitable for patients with allergies to materials such as latex and some may even make alternatives that can be autoclaved.

 The dental dam is anchored around the crown of the tooth using a metal clamp to seal and secure the rubber dam sheet to the tooth or teeth that are receiving treatment during the dental procedure.
 The clamps come in a variety of shapes and sizes which suit the anatomy of the different teeth in the mouth.
 Before placing the dam in the mouth dental professionals may choose to secure dental floss around the clamps; this acts as an anchor to prevent aspiration or swallowing.
 It can also provide a point of reference for the clinician to be able to visualise and retrieve the clamp if it dislodges from the tooth or the dam forceps.

 The purpose of the rubber dam frame is to keep the dam sheet taut around target areas; this will ensure that a clinician can work effectively on the tooth without the dam sheet obstructing vision and becoming entangled in dental instruments during the procedure.
 There are several types of dental dam frames which have an array of purposes.
 The frames are made from stainless steel, polypropylene or other polymer plastics.
 Irrespective of the material the dam frame is made from, the frame will always have small pins on the outer edges which act to secure the dam sheet to the frame.
 The plastic dam frames are predominantly used in the case where dental radiography is planned as they are less radiodense, ensuring the frame appears radiolucent to avoid superimposition of the frame in the radiograph.

 The dam punch is a tool used to perforate holes of various sizes into the dental dam sheet.
 When punching holes in the rubber dam prior to a procedure the size and spacing of the teeth to be isolated should be taken into consideration.
 In multi-tooth isolation, the holes should correspond to the curve of the dental arch.
 The rubber dam armamentarium can be set up in a variety of ways; this usually depends on clinician preference and education.

 In difficult clinical cases, the standard dental clamp needs to be adapted.
 One efficient method is using the carved gypsum cast as described by NCE Cazacu.